-The core of my job, and my favourite part, is speaking to medical students about our ethical guidance and our wider role, including how we regulate medical education.
-If you're at a Scottish medical school you will hopefully see me or one of my colleagues in your first, third and final years.
+A core part of my job, and one of my favourite parts, is speaking with medical students about our ethical guidance and our wider role, including how we regulate medical education.
+I'm based in Scotland, so if you're at a Scottish medical school you'll hopefully see me or one of my colleagues in your first, middle and final years.

-We really want you and all medical students to know that the GMC is an accessible, open organisation, and one that you can get involved with in all sorts of interesting ways!
+We really want you and all medical students to know that the GMC is an open, accessible organisation, and one that you can get involved with in all sorts of interesting ways!
 I look forward to seeing you soon.

 My name is Ioanna Maraki...

 and I'm part of the team developing the Medical Licensing Assessment (MLA), which you'll take as part of your degree if you graduate from 2024-25 onwards.

 At medical school you'll cover the core knowledge and skills you need to become a Foundation doctor once you graduate.
 The MLA will be your opportunity to demonstrate that you can meet the standards we set for safe medical practice in the UK.
 The good news is that your course is the best preparation for the MLA, so you won't need to learn anything else.

 We're working with all UK medical schools on the MLA's development.
 Find out the latest on our MLA webpages.

 and I make sure, when you graduate, that you're registered in time to start the Foundation Programme.

 This process starts in September of your final year when we create your GMC reference number.
 You'll have this number for the rest of your career!
 Through autumn and winter, we get in touch about our registration process and complete your ID check.
 In spring we'll invite you to apply for provisional registration and then process your application in time for you to start work in the summer.

 My aim is to make registration, and the move from student to provisionally registered doctor, as seamless and stress-free as possible.
 I look forward to meeting you when you're ready to join the register!